Juventus Summer Camp Airport Transfer Information & Camp Frequently Asked Questions

 Q: How many weeks can my child attend for?

 A: We advise you to only send your child for a maximum of two consecutive weeks.
 This is due to the busy training schedule throughout the week and after two weeks children tend to get tired, homesick, or possibly injured.

 Q: My child is participating for two weeks in the Summer Camp: will the staff take care of him during the transition period between one week to the other?

 A: Of course, the Juventus Summer Camp does not close between periods.
 Part of the camp staff works during the weekends to take care of all participants who will stay for two consecutive weeks of the Summer Camp.

 Q: What language do the coaches speak at camp for the Masterclass Sessions in Turin?

 A: The Masterclass Sessions will be taught in Italian and English by the Italian coaches and staff.

 Q: What languages do the coaches speak at camp for the Regular Sessions?

-A: For the Regular Sessions, Juventus Summer Camp is taught in Italian only.
-However, a few coaches/staff speak some English (and other languages) during each session and use it during training sessions.
+A: For the Regular Sessions, Juventus Summer Camp is taught in Italian and some English.
+A few coaches/staff speak some English (and other languages) during each session and use it during training sessions.
 For numerous years, we have had participants coming from all over the world and a lot of them do not speak Italian but acclimate very well to the camp as there has not been a language barrier in the past.
 Masterclass as the most foreign participants and more English speaking staff at the site.
-Most of the regular camp sessions have a large number of Italian players (more than 90% on average).
+Most of the regular camp sessions have a large number of Italian players (more than 80-90% on average).
 Knowledge of Italian is recommended.